-Depending on the backend database, the database connection settings and the operating system, an attacker can mount one or more of the following type of attacks successfully:
+Depending on the backend database, the database connection settings, and the operating system, an attacker can mount one or more of the following attacks successfully:

 Actions to Take